Table of contents

 - Mortgage or rental agreement

-- You will need a medical cannabis certificate in order to fully qualify for a medical marijuana card in West Virginia.
+- You will need a medical cannabis certificate to fully qualify for a medical marijuana card in West Virginia.

 Do I Need to Present my Medical Records to Leafwell?

 Yes.
-In order to responsibly sign a certificate which permits individuals to apply for an MMJ card, our registered practitioners must have a comprehensive understanding of your medical history.
+To responsibly sign a certificate that permits individuals to apply for an MMJ card, our registered practitioners must have a comprehensive understanding of your medical history.
 West Virginia state requires that all practitioners see medical records dated within the last 12 months.